angelapopa/UIBK-703602-Compiler-Construction/assignment_2.md

 The checks from the previous tasks should ensure that your input program is actually valid.
 We now leave the wonderful world of mCc's front-end and enter its core.

-Pay attention that your TAC implementation should be independent from the AST implementation.
+Pay attention that your TAC implementation is independent from the AST implementation.
 It should be possible to completely replace the front-end of the compiler without touching the core.

 ## Submission